Main Camp 2021

 The trainers we use are all well-seasoned, approachable and familiar to most of you.
-Confirmed instructors are Paul Davies, Neil Fox and Amy Bannister Bell.
+Confirmed instructors are Paul Davies, Amy Bannister Bell and Neil Fox.

 Please note NO DOGS are allowed at camp.
 Horses will need to have been vaccinated within 12 months of camp.